Go to:

 24 June - I checked out the music performance acts at the Philippine Independence Sportsfest at Tucker Road Recreational Park in Fort Washington, Maryland.
 Except for the lounge music duo known as Cigarbox Planetarium, there seemed to be no overlap from last year.
 This year's acts seemed a little less accomplished.
 I saw mostly locals like Silvertotes (alt rock), Flipside (rock), Diane Eclar (dance music diva wannabe), Elise & Ferdie Eclar (karaoke crooners), and Marie (country).

-It was nice to hear the bands do some Tagalog songs.
 My general conclusion (with minor exceptions) -- the bands should take singing lessons and the singers should include original songs.

 Midway through the afternoon, some students from a Washington area Pilipino cultural school rendered folk songs in excrutiating fashion.
 Well, I could accept the little kids looking cute, gesturing imprecisely with loose coordination while singing way off-key.
 But when joined by a couple teens, the cuteness factor recedes as a major criterion for enjoyment, and one expects a minimum tunefulness.
 Alas!
 Tunefulness was not improved (although one of the teen girls was rather cute).